✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📍 Removal Logistics

-Our daily service loop covers Seminole Shores and extends to Palm City, Stuart, Hobe Sound, helping dispatch teams stay close to Leighton Park for planned and hazardous removals.
+Service coverage includes Seminole Shores and extends to Palm City, Stuart, Hobe Sound, helping dispatch partners coordinate planned and hazardous removals without overpromising exact arrival times.

 Local Service Planning